flexibeast/guides/minimal-gentoo-kernel.md

 # make localmodconfig
 ```

-The second line will automatically create a modules-based config based, compiling only the modules the running system has actually loaded (and/or their dependencies).
+The second line will automatically create a modules-based config, compiling only the modules the running system has actually loaded (and/or their dependencies).
 An alternative `make` target is `localyesconfig`, which will compile the necessary hardware support directly into the kernel, rather than into modules.

 If the `/etc/portage/savedconfig/sys-kernel` directory does not already exist, create it, then copy the new config into that directory, with the name `gentoo-kernel`: